De rampspoedige scheepvaart der Franschen naar Oostindien…

 Quarto, with eight engraved plates; bound in later period-style full calf, spine gilt with raised bands.

-French incursions in the East Indies
+French incursions in the East Indies: the Fleet of Montmorency

-First Dutch edition: the only separate appearance and the only illustrated edition of Beaulieu's account of his travels for the fledgling French "Compagnie des Indes Orientales".
+Finely illustrated with rich, dark engravings, this was the only separate appearance and the only illustrated edition of Beaulieu's account of his travels for the fledgling French "Compagnie des Indes Orientales".

-First Dutch edition: the only separate appearance and the only illustrated edition of Beaulieu's account of his travels for the fledgling French "Compagnie des Indes Orientales".
+Finely illustrated with rich, dark engravings, this was the only separate appearance and the only illustrated edition of Beaulieu's account of his travels for the fledgling French "Compagnie des Indes Orientales".

 Beaulieu was a French navigator and coloniser who was appointed in 1619 to command the so-called "Fleet of Montmorency".
-The three ships sailed to Madagascar and Banda Atjeh via the Cape of Good Hope, but the voyage was not entirely a success, with two of the ships captured by the Dutch, keen to preserve the rights of the VOC.
+The three ships sailed to Madagascar and Banda Aceh via the Cape of Good Hope, but the voyage was not a success, with two of the ships captured by the Dutch, keen to preserve the rights of the VOC.
 Undaunted, Beaulieu still petitioned for Madagascar to become a waypoint for voyages to the East Indies, but Richelieu prevaricated, fearing provoking the Dutch.
 Despite Beaulieu's repeated encouragement, over the following decades Madagascar saw only desultory settlement, much of it from privateers.
 It was only in 1665 - a few years before the publication of this account - that the first voyage of the Compagnie des Indes Orientales carried settlers to the island; suffering under impossibly harsh conditions, the settlement petered out soon after.

 This is the best early edition of Beaulieu's voyage, only preceded by the chapter in the second volume of Thévenot's Relation de divers voyages curieux (1664).
-The only earlier account of the voyage of the Fleet of Montmorency appears to be the impossibly rare Voyage faict aux Indes Orientalles by Jean Le Telier, one of Beaulieu's fellow captains.
+The only earlier account of the voyage of the Fleet of Montmorency appears to be the exceptionally rare Voyage faict aux Indes Orientalles by Jean Le Telier, one of Beaulieu's fellow captains.

 Camus, p.
 309; Mendelssohn, I, p.
 101; NBG, IV, p.
 935; Tiele, 'Nederlandsche Bibliographie', 80.